RealAndrewRen/nanoGPT/README.md

 - Applied regex cleaning to remove rows containing LaTeX artifacts or profanity
 - Standardized formatting
 - Inserted explicit “User” and “Assistant” tokens to structure dialogue
+- Masked “User” tokens so loss is computed only on “Assistant” outputs
 - Converted cleaned conversations into .txt format compatible with nanoGPT
 - Tokenized text to transform words into model-readable tokens
-- Masked “User” tokens so loss is computed only on “Assistant” outputs

-This design allowed us to systematically test how masking strategies influence response quality, coherence, and alignment with user intent.
 ---

 ## 🧠 **Model Development**